 While there are many benefits to homeschooling in general, it is important to consider all of the factors that may impact the child’s well-being particularly if they suffer from anxiety.

-I will provide you with a basic understanding and look at the potential advantages as well as any potential negative effects so that you can make an informed decision about what is best for your family and your child in relation to homeschooling and anxiety.
+I will provide you with a basic understanding and look at the potential advantages as well as any potential negative effects so that you can make an informed decision about what is best for your family and your child about homeschooling and anxiety.

 Homeschooling a child with Anxiety